Kent27/docs-emobiq/document/function/Device/captureAudio/captureAudio.md

 ### Result

-The audio file captured will be shown in the dialog modal.
+The audio file recorded will be shown in the dialog modal.

 <!-- Explain the output.